 Resolving a construction defect dispute in Texas can be a challenging process due to numerous procedural hurdles that must be navigated to perfect a claim.
 An experienced construction defect litigation attorney can help make sure you check the boxes and fight for your rights to full compensation.

 If you are involved in a construction defect dispute, Wright Commercial Litigation is here to help.
-The firm understands how serious, costly, and disruptive the situation can be for any client—whether a business owner, real estate investor, or individual homeowner—and works proactively to diligently obtain the most favorable outcome soon as possible, and can often offer to do it on a contingency basis depending on the circumstances.
+The firm understands how serious, costly, and disruptive the situation can be for any client—whether a business owner, real estate investor, or individual homeowner—and works proactively to diligently obtain the most favorable outcome soon as possible, and can often offer to do it on a contingency or hybrid basis depending on the circumstances.

 Types of Construction Defects